 What is the difference between volume balance and pan controls?

-Volume balance adjusts the relative loudness between left and right channels while maintaining the original stereo image, whereas pan controls move a mono signal or stereo channels to different positions in the stereo field.
-Balance is typically a playback control within Windows 11, while panning is usually done during mixing and production.
-Both affect where you hear sound in the stereo image, but they operate differently and serve distinct purposes.
+Volume balance adjusts the relative loudness between left and right channels while maintaining the original stereo image.
+Pan controls move a mono signal to different positions in the stereo field.
+Balance is a system-level playback control in Windows.
+Panning typically happens during audio mixing and production.

 Can adjusting volume balance damage my headphones or speakers?

-No, adjusting volume balance settings in Windows 11 cannot damage your audio equipment.
-Balance controls only change the distribution of audio between channels without increasing total power output or signal levels.
-However, listening at very high volumes through any balance setting can damage both your hearing and your equipment, so always maintain reasonable listening levels regardless of your balance configuration.
+No. Balance controls only change the distribution of audio between channels without increasing total power output.
+Listening at very high volume at any balance setting can damage hearing and equipment — so keep overall volume at a safe level regardless of balance configuration.

 Why does my balance setting keep resetting to center?